-By and large, the air-cooled motorcycle oil that beats the competition is AMSOIL’s Synthetic V-Twin Motorcycle oil.
-This synthetic oil has additives that make for long-term viscosity and resistance to shear.
+By and large, the air-cooled motorcycle oil that beats the competition is AMSOIL’s Synthetic V-Twin Motorcycle air cooled motorcycle oil.

-AMSOIL’s Synthetic V-Twin Motorcycle oil is capable of lubricating at extremely high temperatures, and also resists foaming, which can lock in more heat.
+AMSOIL’s Synthetic V-Twin Motorcycle air cooled motorcycle oil is capable of lubricating at extremely high temperatures, and also resists foaming, which can lock in more heat.